sensu/sensu-docs/content/sensu-go/5.10/guides/scale-event-storage.md

 The Sensu backend is now configured to use Postgres for event storage!

-From the web UI or sensuctl you will observe that event history appears incomplete.
+From the web UI or in `sensuctl`, you will observe that event history appears incomplete.
 When Postgres configuration is provided and the backend successfully connects to the database, etcd event history is not migrated.
 New events will be written to Postgres as they are processed, with the Postgres datastore ultimately being brought up to date with the current state of your monitored infrastructure.

-Aside from event history which is not migrated from etcd, there's no observable difference when using Postgres as the event store, and, as of this writing, neither interface supports displaying the PostgresConfig type.
+Aside from event history, which is not migrated from etcd, there's no observable difference when using Postgres as the event store, and neither interface supports displaying the PostgresConfig type.

-To verify the change was effective, take a look at the [sensu-backend log][4], where you can see that our connection to Postgres was successful:
+To verify that the change was effective and your connection to Postgres was successful, look at the [`sensu-backend` log][4]:

 {{< highlight shell >}}
 {"component":"store","level":"warning","msg":"trying to enable external event store","time":"2019-10-02T23:31:38Z"}
 {"component":"store","level":"warning","msg":"switched event store to postgres","time":"2019-10-02T23:31:38Z"}
 {{< /highlight >}}

-We can also use `psql` to verify that events are being written to the `sensu_events` database:
+You can also use `psql` to verify that events are being written to the `sensu_events` database:

 {{< highlight shell >}}
 postgres=# \c sensu_events